You are a public-sector tenant taken to court for rent arrears

 At this stage you can still try to negotiate with your landlord.
 You can get help from your local Citizens Advice Bureau - where to get advice.

 If your landlord refuses to stop the eviction you must move out of the property by the date of the possession otherwise the sheriff officers will evict you.
-For more information about the powers of sheriff officers, see Sheriff officers.
+Read more about the powers of sheriff officers.

 If you are going to become homeless you must contact your local authority to find out how they can assist you in finding somewhere else to live.
 There is more information about homelessness on the Shelter Scotland website.